apiad/pydock/README.md

 This will launch a fresh container in the `datascience` environment and install `pandas`.
 `pydock` will commit the container and re-tag the new image such that it replaces the existing one for this environment, effectively saving the changes you did to the environment.
 Additionally, the `requirements.txt` will be updated with the contents of `pip freeze`, such that next time you call `build` you'll have the same environment.

+Likewise, you can use `pydock update` and `pydock uninstall` to update / uninstall dependencies in an environment, with the same syntax and it will do what you expect.

 ### Rebuilding an environment